DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## What is ShuffleDAO?
 ShuffleDAO is the governance body created to promote use of the DAO's native token, the MINT, as a common currency among NFT communities.
-The DAO also governs the one of the primary methods of introducing MINTs into other NFT communities, ShuffleMint NFT Studio.
+The DAO also governs one of the primary methods of introducing MINTs into other NFT communities, ShuffleMint NFT Studio.

 ## How will ShuffleDAO achieve its goal?
 Through the DAO, we hope to encourage use of MINTs across other NFT projects, in lieu of them having to create their own internal currency or utility token.